A home office has always been a coveted space. With remote work on the rise, office space is a hot commodity sought by many potential home buyers.

 When staging a home office, it’s important to accessorize wisely.

-You’ll want to use accessories to fill in the blanks and bring the room to life without adding too much personality.
-Do this by hanging some neutral-colored artwork on the walls, placing a plant on a shelf or bookcase, and hanging some neutral-colored curtains over windows if your office has them.
+You’ll want to use accessories to fill in the blanks and bring the room to life without overdoing it.
+Do this by hanging some neutral-colored artwork on the walls, placing a plant on a shelf or bookcase – our guide to staging bookshelves covers how to get the balance right – and hanging some neutral-colored curtains over windows if your office has them.

 Choose accessories that will help your office look and feel more comfortable than corporate.
 Some great additions to consider include:

-While all of these might be a little too much, especially for smaller rooms, strategically placing a few of them throughout the room can add the perfect amount of personality.
+While all of these might be a little too much, especially in smaller rooms, strategically placing a few throughout the room can add the perfect amount of personality.

 What Not to Do